mirkovici/gf-kanban/README.md

    yarn docker:up
    ```

-   This command will start a PostgreSQL instance and Adminer for database management.
-The database will be initialized with the script in `init.sql`.
+   This command will start a MongoDB instance and MongoDBViewer for database management.
+The database will be initialized with the script in `init.js`.

 #### Running the Backend